unicode-org/icu/docs/userguide/strings/index.md

 ICU provides multiple text access interfaces which were added over time.
 If simple strings cannot be used, then consider the following:

-1. [UText](utext.md): Added in ICU4C 3.4 as a technology preview.
-Intended to
-    be the strategic text access API for use with ICU.
+1. [UText](utext.md): Intended to be the strategic text access API for use with ICU.
 C API, high performance, writable, supports native indexes for efficient non-UTF-16 text storage.
-So far (3.4) only supported in BreakIterator.
-Some API changes are anticipated for ICU 3.6.

 2. Replaceable (Java & C++) and UReplaceable (C): Writable, designed for use with Transliterator.